Rocket.Chat Federation

 Enabling Federation in Rocket.Chat

-Set up and configure federation with Matrix Bridge using this guide.
+Set up and configure federation with Matrix Bridge using the Federation Admin Guide.
 Rocket.Chat uses Matrix for federation, employing Matrix bridges for connecting with platforms like Slack and WhatsApp.
-For details on setting up and configuring Matrix bridges, refer to the Matrix AppService documentation.

 Limitations of Rocket.Chat Federation